j-e-yosemite/j-e-yosemite.github.io/details.md

 ### Yosemite Valley Floor tour

-[Valley Floor bus tours](http://www.yosemitepark.com/valley-floor-tour.aspx) are available year-round to show you to the famous sites of Yosemite Valley.
+[Valley Floor bus tours](http://www.yosemitepark.com/valley-floor-tour.aspx) are available year-round to take in the sights of Yosemite Valley.

 ### Nature and history programs

-To learn more about the natural history of this striking place, consider one of the park's [nature, history, and ranger-led programs](http://www.yosemitepark.com/nature-history-programs.aspx).
+The park provides [nature, history, and ranger-led programs](http://www.yosemitepark.com/nature-history-programs.aspx) to teach visitors more about the natural history of this striking place.

 ### Other activities

-Please see Yosemite's [Activities](http://www.yosemitepark.com/Activities.aspx) page for more ideas and inspiration!
+Please see Yosemite's [Activities](http://www.yosemitepark.com/Activities.aspx) page for an exhaustive list!